ivanperez-keera/haskanoid/README.md

   rendering/multimedia, logic, etc.

-A slightly different version of this game, with SDL2, has been made available to play by [Keera Studios](https://facebook.com/keerastudios) for free on on [Google Play for Android](https://play.google.com/store/apps/details?id=uk.co.keera.games.breakout.beta).
+A slightly different version of this game, with SDL2, has been made available to play by [Keera Studios](https://facebook.com/keerastudios) for free on [Google Play for Android](https://play.google.com/store/apps/details?id=uk.co.keera.games.breakout.beta).
 There is a bug that makes the app not close or save the game when you exit it.